Factbox: Auto, other industries' manufacturing presence in Mexico

 Makes the rear fuselage of its long-range Global 7500 business jet in Queretaro.

-Reporting by Naomi Tajitsu, Hyunjoo Jin, Heekyong Yang and Tim Hepher; Writing by Miyoung Kim; Editing by Christopher Cushing
+Reporting by Naomi Tajitsu, Hyunjoo Jin, Heekyong Yang, Tim Hepher, Ilona Wissenbach and Christoph Steitz; Writing by Miyoung Kim; Editing by Christopher Cushing and Jan Harvey